 Seminars: Critical Appraisal, Data Collection, Ethics Processes, Grant Applications, Oral Presentation, Research Fundamentals, Research with the Indigenous Community, Scientific Writing, and Survey Design

-Associate Professor Sue Skull is based at Princess Margaret Hospital for Children, where she is Deputy Director of the Department of Child Health Research, Head of the Research Education Program, and holds positions as a Consultant Paediatrician and Associate Professor, University of WA Division of Paediatrics and Child Health.
+Associate Professor Sue Skull is based at Perth Children's Hospital, where she is Deputy Director of the Department of Child Health Research, Head of the Research Education Program, and holds positions as a Consultant Paediatrician and Associate Professor, University of WA Division of Paediatrics and Child Health.

 She remains actively involved in teaching clinical research methods and expanding access to research education for a broad audience.
 She enjoys helping others improve and enjoy their research experience.